Egypt–Russia relations: History

 During the Nasser years, many young Egyptians studied in Soviet universities and military schools.
 Among them was the future president, Hosni Mubarak, who went for training in a military pilot school in Kyrgyzstan.
 During the War of Attrition, USSR sent 10-15000 servicemen to operate the air defense of Egypt against Israeli air attacks.

 The relationship went sour within years after the death of Nasser, when the new president, Anwar Sadat, started re-orienting the country toward the West.
-On May 27, 1971, a friendship treaty was signed between the two countries, but relations were nevertheless declining.
+On May 27, 1971, the Soviet-Egyptian Treaty of Friendship and Cooperation was signed between the two countries, but relations were nevertheless declining.
 In July 1972, it was claimed the Egyptian government expelled Soviet military advisors from Egypt, however new research indicates that this was disinformation to hide Egypt's offensive plans, and captured Egyptian documents demonstrate that Soviet advisors continued in their previous roles of training Egyptian troops, and were certainly present during the war in 1973.
 During the Yom Kippur War, Soviet Union sent several thousands of tonnes of aid to Egypt.
 Brezhnev threatened to intervene on behalf of Egypt if Israel broke the ceasefire.
 Lieutenant General Anatoly Pushkin claimed that 1500 Soviet pilots and air defense experts engaged in combat for Egypt during the war.
 In March 1976 Egypt abrogated the friendship treaty, and relations between the two countries were damaged once again when Egypt supported the Mujahadeen in Afghanistan when the USSR invaded in 1979.
 In September 1981, these relations were severed by the Egyptian government, accusing Soviet leadership of trying to undermine Sadat's leadership in retaliation to the Israeli-Egyptian peace treaty.
 Relations were reestablished under president Hosni Mubarak in 1984, and Alexander Belonogov became the Ambassador.
 In February 1989, Soviet Minister of Foreign Affairs Eduard Shevardnadze visited Egypt.

 Intergovernmental relations improved after the fall of Communism in the USSR, and Russia's appearance as an independent political actor.

 In April 2005, the Russian President, Vladimir Putin, visited Egypt, and Egyptian President Hosni Mubarak visited Russia in April 2008.
 Both countries agreed to work together to help Egypt create a nuclear program which is mostly for civilian purposes.
 In May 2013, Egyptian President Mohamed Morsi visited Russia.